Reading

 Reading Impact

-Our Year 1 phonics screening data shows that over the past four years the percentage of children reaching the expected standard has been above the National Average; 90% of Year 2 children achieved the expected standard in phonics in December 2021, with 98% of children achieving the expected standard at the end of Year 2 in Summer 2022.
+Our Year 1 phonics screening data shows that over the past four years the percentage of children reaching the expected standard has been above the National Average; 89% of Year 1 children achieved the expected standard in phonics and 100% of Year 2 children achieving the expected standard at the end of Year 2 in Summer 2025.